jimmycgz/kubernetes/cka.md

 https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/

 ### What you don't need to spend too much time on
-* Creating yaml files from scratch, just copy/paste from the offical doc
+* Creating yaml files from scratch, just copy/paste from the official doc

 ### Build your own cluster on MAC PC using Virtualbox, Vagrant with Ubuntu 20.04 image, details see below exercise.
 https://github.com/justmeandopensource/kubernetes/blob/master/vagrant-provisioning/Vagrantfile